Aron-Aitf/markup/markdown/src/things_learned.md

 ## Use ORMs not raw SQL:

-- ### SQL is hard to maintaining and makes messy code when constructing dynamic queries
+- SQL is hard to maintaining and makes messy code when constructing dynamic queries

-- ### The key is to use a ORM
+- The key is to use a ORM

-- ### query builders are acceptable but often a ORM is better
+- query builders are acceptable but often a ORM is better

-- ### This only applies to python, in rust SQLx is better
+- This only applies to python, in rust SQLx is better

 ## Avoid many files and folders in python:

-- ### Python imports are messy and hard to deal with
+- Python imports are messy and hard to deal with

-- ### so just minimize files
+- so just minimize files

-- ### Folders are even worse and are the main problem with python imports
+- Folders are even worse and are the main problem with python imports

-- ### This does not apply to rust
+- This does not apply to rust

 ## APIs are not easy to make in rust:

-- ### In rust api are challenging to make
+- In rust api are challenging to make

-- ### Databases are difficult but somewhat easier
+- Databases are difficult but somewhat easier

-- ### Instead of APIs make CLIs
+- Instead of APIs make CLIs

+## Git

+- commit small and often (every functional state is a commit)
+- branches are free (every option to solve a problem and every feature is a branch)